Goldfish (band)

-GoldFish is an electronic duo originating from Cape Town, South Africa, now residing in San Diego, California consisting of Dominic Peters and David Poole.
+GoldFish is an electronic music duo originating from Cape Town, South Africa, now residing in San Diego, California consisting of Dominic Peters and David Poole.
 They create dance music containing elements of house, pop, jazz and African music.
 The band has released a number of albums, including their latest If Summer Was A Sound (available on Vinyl) and previous albums: Late Night People, Three Second Memory, Perceptions of Pacha, Get Busy Living. and their Debut album Caught in the Loop (available on Vinyl).
 They were named "Best Pop" at the MTV Africa Music Awards 2014.
 Their 6th album If Summer Was A Sound is out on 29 September 2023.